 Q: I can see from your photos that you used to dance.
 Did you go to a performing arts boarding school like Dani?

 A: No, I never went to a boarding school, although I have some friends who did.
+I went to a regular old public high school — actually the same one Dani would have gone to if she didn’t get accepted to Mountain Shadows.
+(Go Sparta Spartans!)
 But I danced in a local amateur company as a preteen and teen, and have some wonderful memories of those days.
 Dance competitions, recitals, and even rehearsals — some of my best times!
 Sometimes I get a little jealous when I see some of my friends from those days dancing on Broadway or in a professional ballet company, but not for long.
 I’m pretty satisfied with how things turned out.
-And I don’t have to retire at 30, either!
+And I don’t have to retire in my 30s, either!